Destinetheanalyst/-Optimizing-Human-Capital-A-Strategic-Analysis-of-Training-ROI-and-Promotion-Trends-Using-Power-BI-/README.md

 5. ##### **Unclear Timeframe**
    The timeframe of data collection (monthly, quarterly, or yearly) is not specified, making it difficult to identify trends or seasonality in training outcomes and promotions.

+ ### Conclusion
+---
+The Power BI dashboard highlights critical patterns in training efficiency, departmental performance, and promotion outcomes.
+DYKE INTERGRATED can leverage these insights to **optimize HR strategies**, ensure **cost-effective training**, and **foster talent development** organization-wide.